yiren-liu/plm_qa/README.md

 # dialogue_qa
-Using QA PLM for dialogue agent attribute extraction
+Using QA PLM for event argument extraction